guidoc89/airflow-azure/README.md

 Mount a volume following the [example Python code](https://learn.microsoft.com/en-us/azure/databricks/dbfs/mounts).

+## ADF Linked Services

+`AutoResolveIntegrationRuntime`: when interacting with Azure services like Databricks, Blob Storage, etc. If connecting with On-Premises DB for example you need to create a different Integration Runtime, and configure it via a *Network environment* (Azure, Self-Hosted, which runs activities on-premises / private network) or *External Resource* (another resource)

 ## Give ADF access to the key vault

 In order to create a connection between Databricks and ADF, you need to create a **linked service between them**, and authenticate its connection.